Not the Marriage Plot: On Men Reading Novels in the 21st Century

 The reason I want you to read this story is because I think it’s getting closer to what is sorely needed out of the publishing world these days: an honest depiction of men struggling with the confusion of love (and other emotions) while battling the shitty-faced demons of masculinity — inexplicable rage, antagonism with authority, stunted powerlessness, pending alcoholism, and always feeling like people think we’re the bad guy.

 So many of the “important” stories of the past shaded men as limited emotional beings.
 The best of that fiction never missed a chance to hint at the emotional complexity of things, but it was rare to put that complexity out as the story itself.
-Guys appeared tough, distant, rebellious, suave, angry, shrewd, calculating, funny, but rarely caring, emotionally complex, or deep, all still while trying to be those other things.
+Guys appeared tough, distant, rebellious, suave, angry, shrewd, calculating, funny, desperate, addicted, bumbling, attention starved, narcissistic (!), but rarely caring, emotionally complex, or deep, all still while struggling sometimes with some of those other things.

-“Find the Bad Guy” does a fabulous job of defining what I’m talking about here.
+Eugenides’ “Find the Bad Guy” does a fabulous job of defining what I’m talking about here.
 Others are doing the same thing (I am very impressed with how Haruki Murakami depicts Tengo Kawana in 1Q84), but I think it’s still hit or miss in so many ways for most.
-Eugenides almost nails it with this story (almost because of the ending).
+Eugenides almost completely nails it with this story.

 The Marriage Plot Thickens

-Today, however, marriage is supposedly less central to things.
+Today, however, marriage is supposedly less central to the reality we all live in.
 Women’s rights eliminates all sorts of implications for plotting.
-Simply put, in today’s world Anna Karenina could just divorce Alexei Karenin, settle out of court for a piece of his wealth, file for joint custody, and then marry Count Vronsky.
+Simply put, in today’s world Anna Karenina could just divorce Alexei Karenin, settle out of court for a piece of his wealth, file for joint custody, and then either marry Count Vronsky or have wild sex with him for a year or two and then move on.
 Boom!
-Not so fun to read.
-You kind of know how she’s going to deal with it all.
-She also wouldn’t have married Karenin to begin with.
+Even with the wild sex, probably not so interesting to read.
+In fact, I’m pretty sure she wouldn’t have married Karenin to begin with.

-That’s how the argument in those two essays goes anyway.
-However, I don’t think people were really writing about “the marriage plot” back in those past centuries that critics so unabashedly long for.
-The full tapestry of marriage and what it implied in the England, France, or Russia of the 1800s was all well and good, but what writers like Jane Austen, Leo Tolstoy, and Gustav Flaubert were really concerned with was love, i.e., Love.
-It was hard to really get down to brass tacks for them (for all sorts of reasons), but the true excitement of these stories comes because these writers are playing with the mysteries of human emotion.
-Those mysteries were draped across the structure of marital rules, but that structure was not the main attraction.
+That’s kind of how the argument in those two essays goes anyway.
+However, I don’t think people were really (Ior actually) writing about “the marriage plot” back in those days gone by (the era that critics so unabashedly long for).
+The full tapestry of marriage and what it implied in the England, France, or Russia of the 1800s was all well and good, but what writers like Jane Austen, Leo Tolstoy, and Gustav Flaubert were really concerned with was Love.
+It was hard as hell back then to get down to brass tacks (for all sorts of reasons), but the true excitement of these stories comes because these writers are playing with the mysteries of human emotion.
+Those mysteries were draped across the structure of marital rules, but I don’t think that structure was the main attraction.

-The only functional point of good intelligent storytelling is to get at the emotional reality of life in a fucked up world.
+The only functional point of good, intelligent storytelling in any era is to get at the emotional reality of life in a fucked up world.
 In the old days that was done mostly through actions and conversation.
 Today, of course, stories are often interiorized, about psychology as much as they are about what’s actually happening in the real world.
 In either case, though, I think that the object of literature is to depict emotions and the reality those emotions create for actors.

 Not So Easy

-At times, guys like Philip Roth, David Foster Wallace, Richard Ford, and John Cheever do a pretty good job of going deep and comprehensive with their men (Roth only some times).
+At times, guys like Philip Roth, David Foster Wallace, Richard Ford, and John Cheever do a decent job of going deep and comprehensive with their men (Roth only some times).
 Anthony Doerr is superb in most of the stuff he writes.
-I ran a post on Adam Johnson’s story, “Nirvana,” published by Esquire last summer that I think is fabulous because of what it shows about male emotion (it’s a great story, too).
+I ran a post on Adam Johnson’s story, “Nirvana,” that I think is fabulous because of what it shows about male emotion (it’s a great story, too).

-So, I think we have a modern dilemma going on for men and I wish folks would pay more attention to that dilemma.
+So, I think we have a modern dilemma going on for men, and I wish folks would pay more attention to that dilemma.
 I’m not talking about our unwillingness to read literature here.
 Much more important is the fact that most people (note I write “people” here) in real life don’t know what the fuck love is all about.
-That’s the central issue of the past 200 years in Western culture.
+That’s the central issue of the past 200+ years in Western culture.
 Seriously!
-Men have been doing a pretty crappy job of writing about that for years.
-But it is this confusion thing about love that is actually what stories need to be about.
+Men especially have been doing a pretty crappy job of writing about that for years because, I’m guessing, they are doing a crappy job of it in their real lives.
+To be fair, love is confusing as hell.
+But it is the confusion thing about love that is what stories need to be about so that readers can understand the issue of emotions and confusion and, hopefully, do something about it.

+Love is the key to everything in life, right?
 The reason so many people enjoy romance novels is because those stories get readers’ love engines all revved up.
-They begin to think about love intelligently.
+They even maybe begin to think about love intelligently.
 Sadly, most romance novels are formulaic, stereotyping, and usually very one-sided (and rarely male in perspective).
 There’s only so far those books can stimulate the mind.

-But that, it seems to me, is truly what’s needed in fiction.
+But that, it seems to me, is truly what’s needed in fiction these days.
 I know so many men who struggle with their emotional intelligence.
-I also know that there are hundreds of millionaire writers out there publishing “How To” books on love and “finding meaning in life,” and that pretty much every one of those books is a crock of shit because they aren’t writing about what’s really inside the mind.
+I also know that there are hundreds of millionaire writers out there publishing “How-To” books on love and “finding meaning in life,” and that pretty much every one of those books is a crock of shit because they aren’t writing about what’s really inside the mind.
 They’re trying to be simple and prescriptive about things that are complex and exceedingly hard to pin down.

-I think some of this just comes down to inept writing.
-It probably has a lot to do with inept creative writing programs too; inept agents, and inept publishers.
-Everyone’s following patterns that are decades old — and completely off-base in this new world we live in.
-Men actually do grapple with emotions now in the 21st century!
+Maybe some of this just comes down to inept writing.
+It probably has a lot to do with inept creative writing programs too; inept agents, and inept editors and publishers.
+Everyone’s following patterns that are decades old – and completely off-base in this new world we live in.
+Men actually do grapple with emotions – consciously and directly – now in the 21st century!
 If half the population of potential readers is turned off because stories supposedly for them don’t ring true, do those old patterns make sense?
-You can’t make money off of stone cold hearts.
+You can’t make money off of stone-cold hearts, well…you shouldn’t be able to do that anyway, but marketing budgets for the Big 5 publishers can do obscene things even today.

-The reasons for what we might say is inept writing about male emotion are probably many.
+The reasons for inept writing about male emotion are probably many.
 Without doubt, every male writer since 1930 has revered Ernest Hemingway.
-Papa made his living not talking about much depth when it came to men’s thoughts and emotions.
-It was all about the surface and the face.
+“Papa” made his living not talking about depth when it came to men’s thoughts and emotions.
+It was all about the surface and scenery and the body and the face – implication.
+Cormac McCarthy, a supposed god for many male writers – carried Hemingway’s method forward prodigiously.

 An interesting aside here is what happens when novelists tell the stories of young people.
-From Huck Finn to Holden Caulfield and on to Frodo Baggins and Harry Potter, the emotions of young people seem to be thoughtfully proportioned and revered.
+From Huck Finn to Holden Caulfield and on to Frodo Baggins, Scout Finch, and Harry Potter, the emotions of young people seem often to be thoughtfully proportioned and revered.
 Is this, perhaps, why the YA (Young Adult) category is so popular these days?
 Somehow, it would seem, writers find it much easier to write about the emotional confusion of young people, especially the twisted love-lorn sensibilities of adolescent males.

-So, male readers hide from serious literature because characters don’t feel like them anymore.
-The sops, sad sacks, he-men, and studs of modern fiction just don’t do it for us.
+So, yes, I am saying that the indecisive sops, sad sacks, he-men, and studs of modern fiction just don’t do it for us her in the 21st century.
 I’m pretty sure that if the TV shows Californication and Always Sunny in Philadelphia were novels written by, say Rick Moody or Michael Chabon, they wouldn’t make the bestseller list.
-The stars of those shows are horrendous examples of who we are — fun to watch, shitty to be in the mind of.
+The stars of those shows are horrendous examples of who we are – fun to watch, shitty to be in the mind of.

-Expecting men to read stories about self-defeating, tragic, cynical, adulterating, misanthropes with only a smidgeon of self-awareness and hearts unable to seek love and rise above all the bullshit that life in the fast lane throws at them turns serious fiction into that silent tree in the forest that you never thought could exist.
-The same can be said of stories where the hero is calculating, relentlessly tough, whip smart, or able to take massive quantities of drugs and bed any woman he wants.
-That ain’t us.
+Expecting men to read stories about self-defeating, tragic, cynical, adulterating, misanthropes with only a smidgeon of self-awareness and hearts unable to find true love and rise above all the bullshit that life in the fast lane throws at them turns serious fiction into a silent tree in the forest that needs to be ignored at all cost.
+Maybe the same can be said of stories where the hero is calculating, relentlessly tough, whip-smart, or able to take massive quantities of drugs, and bed any woman he wants.
+Hard to relate.
+That simple.

 Going Deep

 What distinguishes written fiction from movies and TV shows is the novel’s ability to go inside.
-But if what’s inside is either a lie or something too pathetic to care about, what is the point in reading?
+But if what’s inside is either a lie or something too pathetic to care about, what is the point investing time to read?

-John Cheever (see photo to the right) said it best in a talk he gave near the end of his career:
+John Cheever (see photo to the right and note here that Cheever had an exceedingly complex emotional life so he may well be an exception to the rule I’m talking about here) said it best in a talk he gave near the end of his career:

 “…without literature, of course, we would have no knowledge of the meaning of love.
 Literature is the only history we possess of this overwhelming sentiment.”

 What each author does with that truism should be the end game of everything we commit to paper now and in the future.
 Love is a great and potent mystery.
 Human emotion in general needs fiction to be honest about that mystery.
 We need to work hard at that.
 We need to be humble about it.
 And we need to get our hands as nasty and dirty as our everyday minds.
-That’s what readers want.
-At least, that’s what I think they want…
+That’s what male readers want.
+At least, that’s what I think they want…although, if you read professionals in the book world on most levels even now, they spit on the idea of sentimentality in fiction.

 I’m going to post this on your blog and my blog, because…well, why not?
 I finally got a chance to read the Adam Johnson story and the Eugenides story.
 Both excellent, both enlightening in terms of the subject you address in this essay.
 And I agree with your main thesis that somehow it seems that LOVE as a subject matter in serious fiction seems to have lost its ability to capture the imagination of the male reading public, for whatever reason.
 I would guess that there are cultural factors at play, such as the fact that according to Madison Avenue all men are supposedly interested in as consumers are sports and razors with an ever-increasing number of blades on them.
 I do think that kind of thing–considering how saturated we are in advertising all day long–has some carry-over effect, however, it’s hard to quantify, of course.